geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 You would think other people with MI300x would do BERT.

 ##### **Geohot** [[00:14:39](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=879)]
-I'm assuming people are doing the Lama one.
+I'm assuming people are doing the LLaMA one.
 They're doing the LoRa, yeah.
 Yeah, they're all into the LoRa.